 An important and versatile tool for camping, the pocket/jackknife is safe when handled carefully.
 It may have more than one blade or tool.
 It may include an awl for drilling holes, a can opener, or a combination screwdriver and bottle cap opener.
-Always inform parents prior to teaching girls about this skill.
-All Girl Scouts should receive proper training and sign off on Girl Scout Pocket Knife/Jackknife Safety Pledge.
+Inform parents prior to teaching this skill.
+All Girl Scouts should receive proper training and sign off on the Girl Scout Pocket Knife/Jackknife Safety Pledge.

-- Knife Depot: Teaching Kids About Knife Safety - Gear Junkie: Kids and Knives
+- Montana Knife Company's Knife Skills for Kids: How to Teach Your Children Safe Knife Use - Gear Junkie: Kids and Knives

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+If planning to allow any pocket knives on Girl Scout adventures, provide knife safety education for all troop members, whether or not they own a knife.
+See about borrowing from your council or a neighboring troop for the education piece.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.